Fishing Charters on Siesta Key with Capt Jim Klopfer

 Bottom fishing is a simple technique that is been around for a very long time.
 It basically consists of hooking on a live or fresh dead bait and dropping it to the bottom.
 The majority of fish species feed on the bottom, especially around structure.
 The water surrounding Siesta Key have countless docks that hold fish.
 Other fish holding structure would include bridges, seawalls, rocky ledges, and even oyster bars.

-The best bottom fishing bait for anglers on fishing charters and Siesta Key is live shrimp.
+The best bottom fishing bait for anglers on fishing charters on Siesta Key is live shrimp.
 It is readily available at all local bait shops all year long.
 Every fish that swims in this area can be caught on a live shrimp.
 Fresh dead shrimp will work as well, particularly on sheepshead and drum.
 Live bait fish will not normally catch as many fish as shrimp will, but will often times catch larger specimens.

 Fishing the inshore Gulf of Mexico